marceloboeira/crowd/README.md

   <img src="https://github.com/marceloboeira/crowd/blob/master/docs/problem.png?raw=true" width="500">
 </p>

-On a company that I used to work for, that was the case for the entry point of leads, the source of 💰.
+On a company that I used to work for, that was the case for the entry point of leads, which is the source of 💰 that must be always available.

 As the image above shows, both the **database writes** and **mailing** were triggered on time of the request.
 We'll have seen that, is a pretty common pattern.
 The problem is that scaling it creates all sorts of issues, mostly unnecessary ones.
 People try to scale the database to handle the back-pressure, which even if you have to do it, you don't want to depend entirely on a database write to handle enormous data ingestion.

 Also, you probably handle different loads during the day, or time of the year, which would make you pay for a database on the worst-case-scenario but only make use of it during the spikes.